nurembergwitch/chat/README.md

 TBA: ~~bitnami metrics, kube-prom-stack, edit endpoint in 5/00, Helm chart version of the app, TLS cert~~, Ceph, zero downtime, edit flux.

-TBA2: the same but with a wordpress mysql app starting with dockerizing it.
+~TBA2: the same but with a wordpress mysql app.~

 TBA3: add some db to the cafe app, deploy on k8s.